gryphonshafer/pnwquizzing/docs/about_us/testimonials.md

 program which I could never be worthy of.

 And yet I didn't know that that's what I needed.
 Until last weekend that is.
-For some reason, last weekend, right after District Meet 5, God opened my eyes to what I was missing.
+For some reason, last weekend, right after Region Meet 5, God opened my eyes to what I was missing.
 Suddenly it hit me like an exhaustive list of Interrogatives: I was viewing quizzing the wrong way.
 I had lost my sense of wonder.
 I was not amazed at quizzing anymore!
 Quizzing was not a blessing, I had earned it I (subconsciously) told myself.